learn-co-curriculum/react-ts-forms/README.md

 If you want to code along, there is starter code in the `src` folder.
 Make sure to run `npm install && npm start` to see the code in the browser.

-> Note: in the examples in this lesson, form submission functionality is omitted
+> Note: In the examples in this lesson, form submission functionality is omitted
 > for simplicity.

 ## Controlling Form Values From State